 Do you buy your clothes in the shopping mall?
 Have you noticed, that most of the tags indicate Bangladesh as a country of production?
 80% of export for Bangladesh are clothes.
 In the same time, garment workers endure harsh conditions and the world’s lowest minimum wage.
 Employees have high production targets.
 If they cannot fulfil them, they have to work extra hours but with no overtime.
 It is very tough; they cannot go for toilet breaks or to drink water.
 In consequence, they become sick.
 They are getting the minimum wage as per legal requirements but they it’s not a living wage.
 Women spend most of their youth in the garment industry for multinational retailers and then they have to retire at 40, when their health is ruined.
 Not to mention 2013 factory collapse that killed 1134 people at Bangladesh’s Rana Plaza.

 If you were ever happy of getting promotional price 2$ T-shirt or 5$ sweater, think how much were the production costs, taxes, etc. and at last, how much got the hands actually doing it.
 Companies will continue using cheap labors as a slave.
 The responsibility lays in customers buying the goods.
 The cost of cheap clothes is people living in poverty and factories cutting corners on health and safety.
-We need to wake up from the consumption dream and start buying responsibly.
+We need to wake up from the consumption dream and start buying responsibly and try buying locally.
 Check out local clothes industries or buy hand-made crafts when you travel.
 Don’t throw away clothes to the rubish, give them to charity.

 “Don’t ever leave it to the next guy to effect change.
 Do it yourself.”